Khmelnytsky pogroms: Background

 The nobility mercilessly brutalized the general population, especially the serfs.
 The economic and social tension, which also led to strong hostility towards Jewish lessees, had worsened partially due to religious issues.
 At the end of the 16th century, in the framework of the counter-reformation, the Jesuits reached the area.
 Although they intended to fight any manifestation of Protestantism, they soon turned their attention to the Ruthenians, almost all of whom were Orthodox Christians.
 King Sigismund III was a devout Catholic, as were most of the Polish nobles.
 Under these pressures, many of the Ruthenian nobles converted to Catholicism.
 Similar attempts, which were also expressed in establishing a local Uniate church and the persecution of Orthodox priests who refused to join it, were made with the common people.
 The locals' rage against all this was quickly channeled into acts of rebellion led by the Cossacks, who were experienced fighters and who had rebelled eight times between 1592 and 1638.

 In the 19th century, with the rise of Ukrainian nationalism, many historians tried to characterize these rebellions as conflict between a local Ruthenian independence movement against foreign Polish nobility and its Jewish servants.
 The great Magnates in the region were, in fact, mostly Catholics or Uniates, but they were descendants of the original inhabitants, such as the Ostrogski family.
 The Voivode Jeremi Wiśniowiecki (the Vishnotzky Duke of the book "The Abyss of Despair (Yeven Metzulah)", in Hebrew: יוֵן מְצוּלָה) was the son of a well-known Eastern Orthodox family who converted to Catholicism at the age of 20.

 There are also reports of cooperation between Jews and locals against the nobility and the Jews' participation in Cossack raids.
 Like all the townspeople in the area, the Jews were obligated to participate in defending their towns in case of a siege.
-In the East Bank, many were obliged to carry weapons in case of Tartar attacks.
+In the East Bank, many were obliged to carry weapons in case of Tatar attacks.